aytacg26/myportfolio_backend/README.md

 This is just the backend part of the project, a good part of the FrontEnd completed in React and for Global State, Redux has been used

-#### For run the program, add default.json file to config folder and add the following :
+#### To run the program, add default.json file to config folder and add the following :

 ```
 {